(Pocket-lint) - Facebook is going all-in on video meetings.

 When will Rooms be available?

 Facebook's Messenger Rooms feature is now available globally in the Facebook Messenger app.
-It's also going live in the Facebook app for some countries over the coming weeks.
+It's going live in the Facebook app for some countries.
 Messenger Rooms are coming to all of Facebook's products, starting with Messenger and Facebook, and then Instagram Direct, WhatsApp, and Portal.

 What else is new at Facebook?